marvinbernhardt/dos-calc/README.md

 ```

 By default RPATH is used for the location of libxdrfile, but you can turn it of using `-DUSE_RPATH=OFF`.
+If turned off, libxdrfile.so has to be in a standard directory or in `LD_LIBRARY_PATH`.

 There is also a scripts folder, but those scripts are not automatically installed anywhere.